camiloarac/German-Traffic-Signs-Detector/models/model1/saved/README.md

-This folder stores the model developed for Task 3
+This folder stores the model developed for task 3